 Sign In

-All traffic must use the other entrances to the College.
-Employees will be able to access F-lot by driving through E-lot.
+All traffic must use the Tanyard Road or Salina Road entrances to the College.
+Parking Lot F and the handicap drop off area outside of the Education and Humanities Center are accessible by driving through E-lot.
 We apologize for any inconvenience this may cause & look forward to a safer traffic pattern once construction is complete.
 Click HERE for a map.

 View of RCSJ's Rastelli Business and Corporate building